grafana/alloy/docs/sources/tutorials/get-started.md

 ## Set up a local Grafana instance

-You can use the following Docker Compose file to set up a local Grafana instance alongside Loki and Prometheus which are pre-configured as datasources.
-You can run and experiment with the examples on your local system.
-In this tutorial,
+To enable Grafana Alloy to write data to Loki running in the local Grafana Stack, we will use the following Docker Compose file to set up a local Grafana instance alongside Loki and Prometheus which are pre-configured as data sources.
-{{< param "PRODUCT_NAME" >}} will report logs to the loki running in this stack, and we can use Grafana to query and visualize them.

 ```yaml
 version: '3'